 This Day in History--Ever hear the names Amos and Andy and wonder who the heck they are?
 Originally, they were a two-man comedy series "Sam 'n' Henry"on Chicago's WGN radio station.
 Their first show was on 12 Jan 1926.
 Two years later they changed their names to Amos and Andy.
 Eventually they also made films.
 Controversy arose because the actors were white and they wore black-face makeup and this became a racial incident with the NAACP involved.
 Click on the icon below to see a clip of one of their filmed shows.

-this page and download for free some of the older radio shows they made.
+You can go to this page and download for free some of the older radio shows they made.
 For more information on "Amos and Andy" you may go to this page.

 Crochet Update--I'm finishing up a toddler size blanket.
 It's mainly made of paton's poochie yarn.
 I'm not sure if I like it or not.
 It seems like it will be nice and toasty warm but the care label says to handwash and dry flat.
 That seems like a lot of work for this size item.
 Maybe it can be laundered in a mesh bag on delicate/gentle cycle and dried on low.
 Has anyone laundered this type of yarn?
 Let me know how you have cared for items made of it and what results you have gotten.